-Allows radiologists to specialize in minimally invasive, targeted treatments using image guidance that in particular instances, replaces the need for open surgery.
-Benefits to patients -- less pain, shorter recovery and no large incisions.
+Interventional Radiology allows radiologists to specialize in minimally invasive, targeted treatments using image guidance that, in particular instances, replaces the need for open surgery.
+Benefits to patients include: Less pain, shorter recovery and no large incisions.
 Common procedures include angiography, kyphoplasty and vertebroplasty, TIPS (transjugular intrahepatic portosystemic shunt), venous ablation, vein thrombolysis, central venous access, uterine fibroid embolization, aneurysm coiling, pain injections, and more.

-All magnetic resonance imaging (MRI) equipment, ultrasound, mammography and the PET/CT scanner are accredited by the American College of Radiology.
+All magnetic resonance imaging (MRI), ultrasound, and mammography equipment along with the PET/CT scanner are accredited by the American College of Radiology.

 Most common in the legs and feet, varicose veins are those that are swollen, appear twisted, sometimes cause pain, and are deep blue or purple in color.
 While anyone can get them, varicose veins are more prevalent in women.